jAAckey1ove/Tianze-Yin/README.md

 # Hello I'm Tianze Yin

-Thank you for visiting my protofolio code.
+Thank you for visiting my portfolio code.

 ## The Future